Todd Manning: St. John

 St. John was unaware that Malone and the producers of OLTL were considering him as Todd, but had no strategy in his performance once he won the role.
-When speaking of the recast, he stated, "It's nice, because I had instant concrete relationships."
-He liked that he could consult old scripts and his fellow castmembers to gain information about his character, resources he did not have when playing Walker.
+When speaking of the recast, he stated, "It's nice, because I had instant concrete relationships".
+He liked that he could consult old scripts and his fellow cast members to gain information about his character, resources he did not have when playing Walker.
 He was able to use these resources to figure out his relationship to other characters, which helped him analyze how to play a scene.
 St. John stated that as an actor, he let the audience interpret the character, and believed in exploring and portraying the moment as it was written in the script.
-He said, "Todd is already written on the page, so it's my job to bring him to life in that moment."
+He said, "Todd is already written on the page, so it's my job to bring him to life in that moment".

 St. John was instructed by the show's directors to watch about fifteen episodes of Howarth's performances of Todd because they wanted him to portray Todd like Howarth did.
 St. John reported that he watched two episodes, but never tried to mimic Howarth's style because he felt that it was limiting, uncreative, and destructive.
-He said, "I needed to get a sense of who Todd was first, and that has to happen organically."
+He said, "I needed to get a sense of who Todd was first, and that has to happen organically".
 He did not care if Marlon Brando portrayed the role before him, and said that even actors who portray Hamlet do it differently, adding, "I don't care what the other guy did.
-That's his time."
+That's his time".
 St. John felt that it was up to him to decide how to perform Todd.
-"I know that sounds very arrogant and overconfident," he stated, "but it would be no fun to try to mimic somebody."
+"I know that sounds very arrogant and overconfident," he stated, "but it would be no fun to try to mimic somebody".

 Unlike how most actors are trained, St. John believed that it was not up to the performer to interpret the character, but that a character existed regardless of how an actor played him, which he realized was "an unusual way to approach acting".
 He also thought that playing Todd was fun and "never boring to watch" because Todd, although popular with the audience, is an unlikable character.
 St. John told Branco that when people asked him if Todd was capable of harming his loved ones, like his long-time love Blair or daughter Starr, St. John would say that Todd was capable of anything, even being sexually attracted to Starr or one of her friends, because to state otherwise meant that he was "limiting the character".
 He added, "Todd is a marvelous character to play because he could commit genocide, or find a cure for AIDS.
 He's full of possibilities—good and bad ...
-See, as an actor that always gives you conflict to play—and that subtext enriches a performance."
+See, as an actor that always gives you conflict to play—and that subtext enriches a performance".